 However, the actions undertaken by Dalriada, beyond those considered necessary for the appropriate management of the Scheme, are centred on action around recovery of funds.
-Such actions are considered on a cost benefit analysis and Court approval has been sought for the use of Scheme funds to pay for legal action.
+Such actions are considered on a cost benefit analysis and, where necessary, Court approval would be sought for the use of Scheme funds to pay for any legal action.

-Dalriada was appointed following a tender exercise by TPR and Dalriada is subject to ongoing oversight by TPR.
+Dalriada was appointed following a tender exercise TPR and Dalriada is subject to ongoing oversight by TPR.